Gabaldonlab/perSVade/README.md

 `export PATH=$PATH:<path_to_install_Ninja>/NINJA-0.95-cluster_only/NINJA`

 You may need to install some extra dependencies to compile Ninja with `make`.
-If this fails, perSVade also includes compiled binaries (they may not always work on your machine) for Ninja in `./installation/Ninja_binaries`.
-As an examople, in a linux machine with a `x86_64` architecture you can use the provided binary by adding the containing folder to the $PATH:
+If you can't get the compiled binary, you may try among the ones provided by perSVade (they may not work on your machine) in `./installation/Ninja_binaries`.
+As an example, in a linux machine with a `x86_64` architecture you can use the provided binary by adding the containing folder to the $PATH:

 `export PATH=$PATH:<perSVade_dir>/installation/Ninja_binaries/Ninja_x86_64`